bralax/ShotPut/README.md

 The system supports using a config file for storing important configs for when generating html.
 See the provided sample: `exampleConfig.yml`.

 ## Documenting Code
 The system follows a similar set of rules to a traditional javadoc comment.
 The javadoc comment should be located directly above a call to create a javalin endpoint.
-The one major difference is that this system uses a seperate set of `@tags` from Javadoc.
+The first line of the javadoc is the title of the endpoint.
+All text after the first line until the tags is the description.
+The The one major difference is that this system uses a seperate set of `@tags` from Javadocs.
 Currently, **None** of the normal javadoc `@tags` are available in JavalinDoc.
 The available tags for JavalinDoc are:
 * `@endpoint` - The address of this endpoint.
 See point 2 under Limitations to see when this is required
 * `@type` - The type of endpoint this is.
 The type should be in all-caps.
 This parameter is currently unused but in the future will used when specifying an endpoint outside of Limitation 1.
 * `@authenticated` - A tag indicating that you need to be logged in to access this endpoint.
 Has no parameters.